evildmp/vurt/articles/my-favourite-german-word.rst

 Information in space
 --------------------

-Because they are *Gegenstanden*, our relationship with them is *spatial*.
+Because they are *Gegenstände*, our relationship with them is *spatial*.

 We ask *where* information is, and we organise it in space.
 It's not a coincidence or metaphor that we use the language of searching and finding, or that we have concepts like information architecture.